aswolff/BankingPortal/README.md

-#Banking portal web application in Python
+# Banking Portal Web Application in Python

+# List of Libraries (currently)
+flask, flask_sqlalchemy, flask_session, passlib

+# Documentation
+Currently, users can log in and log out of their banking accounts and register a new account if needed.

+Register account accomodates for empty email strings and empty password strings as well as checking if the email is already in use.

+Log in page succesffully informs user if password is incorrect however the log in page doesnt currently inform the user if the email is in the system already.

+# Collaborators
-Authors: Andrew Cowin, David Lee, Alexander Wolff, Jake Moretz
+Andrew Cowin, David Lee, Alexander Wolff, Jake Moretz, Addison Nugent

-Status Report 1:
-Project Plan:

-Functional and non-functional requirements:
+# Functional and non-functional requirements:

 [x] The user shall be able to login with a correct username and password

-[] The users login information shall be handles securely
+[x] The users login information shall be handles securely

 [] The banking portal shall have different levels of user access (such as standard bank client, bank employee, or premium client)

 [] A database shall store all of the accounts of the bank alongside their permissions, and general bank information (such as balances, transactions, settings, etc.)

-[] Upon login, the user shall have access to their bank accounts (checking, savings)
+[x] Upon login, the user shall have access to their bank accounts (checking, savings)

 [] The user shall have access to their recent transaction history